Arjun Patiala: Plot

 A director meets a producer, and he queries about all elements of a masala film (songs, villain, fights, comedy scenes, etc.) and approves it without even reading the script.

 The director insists on reading out the script to him, to which the producer agrees.
 The script is about Arjun Patiala, who wins the national Judo championship.
 As a reward, he is offered the post of Sub-Inspector in Punjab Police, and he takes charge of Ferozpur police station, where Onida Singh, a constable, becomes his sidekick.
 He earns the respect of his colleagues on the first day with his wit and integrity.
 There is a rendezvous with Baby Narula, and as the director narrates, there is a needless item song inserted for entertainment.

 Sometime later, he meets Ritu Randhawa, a journalist, and sparks fly between them.
-The next day DSP Amarjeet Singh Gill visits their police station and tells Arjun that crime free district is his dream.
+The next day, DSP Amarjeet Singh Gill visits their police station and tells Arjun that a crime-free district is his dream.
 A local drug lord Baldev Singh Rana thrashes the constable from his station.
 Ritu expecting ignorance from the police for this incident, reaches the crime spot and berates the police for inaction.
-Arjun Singh also reaches the place and trashes the Baldev, and arrests him.
+Arjun Singh also reaches the place and trashes Baldev, and arrests him.
 Ritu is impressed, and they start dating.

-Arjun Singh meets her in her office and gets information on the crime scene of the district.
-She explains to him of rivalry between Baladev and Dilbaugh and Sakool, an emerging crime lord.
+Arjun Singh meets her in her office and gets information on the crime scene in the district.
+She explains to him the rivalry between Baladev and Dilbaugh and Sakool, an emerging crime lord.

 With limited resources and legal constraints, Arjun decides to instigate a gang war amongst the gangs, which is the only way to eliminate the criminals.
 He gives Sakool the location of Baladev, and he kills him in the presence of roadside vendors and Arjun Singh.
-At media briefing, police claims there were no witnesses.
-Ritu believes that there have to be witnesses because the murder occurred at a busy street, she investigates and smells something fishy.
+At the media briefing, the police claim that there were no witnesses.
+Ritu believes that there have to be witnesses because the murder occurred on a busy street, she investigates and smells something fishy.
 She meets Arjun and expresses her concerns, and asks him to be honest with her.
 He lies to her that he has no role to play in this.
 DSP Gill introduces Arjun to MLA Makkad, who also appears to be upright and supports their action.